NBP-ACC/Week_2_solutions/README.md

-# Week_2_solutions
+# Solutions
-solutions for the toy experiment.
+Here solution scripts and notebooks can be found for all weekly assignments.